Redth/Maui.VirtualListView/README.md

   - bool IsNotFirstItemInSection
   - bool IsSelected

+> NOTE: These are also available as properties on `VirtualViewCell` itself, since it implements `IPositionInfo`

 You can access these properties from your templates.
 Here's an example of displaying an item separator using these properties, as well as changing the background color based on the selection state and a converter:

 ```xml